cheat-sheets/business-strategy-cheat-sheet/README.md

 - There is not enough market for two different models
 - Airbus moves first - builds production facilities in Hamburg and Toulouse, these can be used for the production of the A380 only.

+## Complementary Products

+Two products A and B are complementary if the demand for B increases when the price of A drops, and vice versa.
+Examples: Computers & Software, Skis & Skiing Sticks, Smartphones & Apps.
+This phenomenon is referred to as **negative cross-price elasticity**.

+**Cross-price elasticity of demand** measures the responsiveness of the quantity demanded for a good to a change in the price of another good, [ceteris paribus](https://en.wikipedia.org/wiki/Ceteris_paribus).
+It is measured as the percentage change in quantity demanded for the first good that occurs in response to a percentage change in price of the second good.
+For example, if, in response to a 10% increase in the price of fuel, the demand for new cars that are fuel inefficient decreased by 20%, the cross elasticity of demand would be: -2.

+It may make sense to support the supplier of the complement - Better quality of complement and higher sales of complement is beneficial for own product.

+Examples:
+- Apple gave laptops to students writing software for Mac OS.
+More compatible software titles made Apple's laptops more attractive.
+- Game console manufacturer 3DO made publishers pay a fee of 3 dollars to 3DO for every game copy sold.
+  - 3DO could sell consoles much cheaper and attract more customers.
+  - Publishers could sell more copies and increase net profits.

+**Producing the complement yourself**:
+- Pros:
+  - Market for complement may be unattractive
+  - Complement may require competencies the firm lacks (production, R&D, management,...)
+  - Prospective customers might be put off by firm’s dominant position
+- Cons:
+  - Better tailoring of complement to own product
+  - Quality control for complement
+  - Internalisation of the positive effects of the complement on own product

+**Strategies related to complements**
+- **Cross subsidies** - charging higher prices to one type of consumers to artificially lower prices for another group.
+	- Razors and blades, Mobile phones and operator contracts, Printers and cartridges.
+- **Bundling** - sell main product and complement as a bundle.
+- **Lock-in** - complement can only be used with main product of certain producer.
+Users have switching costs when switching from A to a substitute.
+The more complements (B, C, ...) to A they buy, the higher the switching cost.
+Higher switching costs imply a higher value of the customer to the firm.

+Sometimes two firms can be **both competitors and complementors**.
+For example, Sony and Apple.
+Both produce mp3 players.
+Sony uses iTunes store to sell music they produce.

+### Strategic Partnerships

+Sometimes firms don't want to merge, because they want to maintain control or only part of business is complementary.
+In this case a strategic partnership can be used:

+- Producers of complementary goods dependent on each other.
+- Helping each other and coordinating each other's behaviour maximizes the positive effects of complementarity.
+- In many cases, integration into one single company not feasible or not desired by involved firms.
+- Forming a strategic partnership is a powerful way of institutionalizing coordination and formalising interests.

+A strategic partnership is characterised by:

+- Shared decision making
+- Organizational integration
+  - Teams across firms
+  - Established reporting and decision routines across firms
+  - Heavy exchange of information
+- Economic integration
+  - Joint equity ownership
+  - A new legal entity (joint venture)

 ## Resources